PocketRelay/Website/docs/technical/client.md

 ### QOS

 With the official server there is not one but instead many different QOS servers in different regions.
-These servers are used both to measure connection speeds to different regions but also to determine the public address for clients so that clients can connect to eachother.
+These servers are used both to measure connection speeds to different regions but also to determine the public address for clients so that clients can connect to each other.

 ### Telemetry

-The official server has telemetry servers that recieve client telemetry messages from the Mass Effect 3 game there are messages for all sorts of things like Killing Enemies, Viewing specific menus, Unlocking challenges, Changing Characters, Client loaded DLC, etc.
+The official server has telemetry servers that receive client telemetry messages from the Mass Effect 3 game there are messages for all sorts of things like Killing Enemies, Viewing specific menus, Unlocking challenges, Changing Characters, Client loaded DLC, etc.

 For **Pocket Relay** this special message format is handled locally and then forwarded-on to the server over an HTTP endpoint